 \subsection{Pillar 2: Radio Environment Predictability}

 The second pillar of our architecture is a predictable model of the radio environment that maps every transmitter-receiver coordinate pair to a statistical description of the large-scale channel.
-Formally, it is a static function from a 6D spatial input, the 3D coordinates for the transmitter and the receiver, to \ac{csi} statistics, including path-loss, shadowing, and {\em etc}.
+Formally, it is a static function from a 6D spatial input, the 3D coordinates for the transmitter and the receiver, to \ac{csi} statistics, including path loss, shadowing, {\em etc}.
 Two observations justify this pillar. \begin{itemize} \item Quasi-static large-scale channel characteristics.
 Over minutes or hours, path-loss and shadowing between two fixed points remain effectively constant, even though small-scale fading fluctuates rapidly. \item Advanced radio-environment models now provide fine-grained, city-scale accuracy.
-State-of-the-art radio maps generated via ray tracing, measurement-driven interpolation, or high-fidelity digital twins can deliver metre-level resolution across the 3D workspace \cite{HeAiGuaWan:J19,SunChe:J24,WanZhaNieYu:M25} \end{itemize}
+State-of-the-art radio maps generated via ray tracing, measurement-driven interpolation, or high-fidelity digital twins can deliver metre-level resolution across the 3D workspace \cite{HeAiGuaWan:J19,SunChe:J24,WanZhaNieYu:M25}. \end{itemize}

-An aerial-assisted radio map is a powerful example of such a model, whose dynamic generation and update process is illustrated in Fig.~\ref{fig:Radio_Map}.
+An aerial-assisted radio map is a powerful example of such a model, and its generation and update processes are illustrated in Fig.~\ref{fig:Radio_Map}.
 In this paradigm, aircraft act as mobile sensing agents, collecting geo-tagged channel measurements along their trajectories.
 This sparse dataset is collected and then transformed into a dense, multi-layered map at a central or edge repository using advanced radio-environment models that infer channel characteristics in unsampled locations.
 Crucially, this mechanism enables the continuous real-time update of the map, allowing it to adapt to environmental changes and reflect the most current state of the radio landscape.

 Taken together, these facts allow us to treat the radio environment as a predictable, static information layer.
 As illustrated in Fig.~\ref{fig:feasibility_predictive}(b), this enables a central controller to query a database for the expected channel quality between any two predicted future locations, providing the second crucial input for our predictive synthesis.